dawnex3/SIGMOD2025Contest-Kirara/ANNOUNCEMENTS.md

 # Announcements

+### 2025-03-27
+  - Please read the following notes on `build_context()`, third-party libraries, and the final evaluation carefully
+  - **`build_context()`**:
+    - The `build_context()` function cannot access any data, queries, or plans in any form.
+    - Before the execution of `build_context()`, no computation by the participants' code is allowed, which means:
+      - Global variables with constructors are not allowed.
+      - Initializing global variables with functions is not allowed.
+      - Any code that runs before `main()` is not allowed.
+    - The `build_context()` function can create background tasks.
+  - **Third-party libraries**:
+    - It is not allowed to use third-party libraries already present in `CMakeLists.txt` as they are only for providing the general setup.
+    - Learning from third-party libraries and writing related functions from scratch is allowed, but copying and modifying third-party libraries is not allowed.
+  - **Final evaluation**:
+    - As stated on the contest website, we will use a larger set of queries with different predicates for the final evaluation and increase the number of servers.
+Please do not make any assumptions about the execution and verification of queries as this might be different from the current evaluation.

 ### 2025-03-24
   - We are currently experiencing problems with the IBM machine.
 We are working on restoring the machine.